dave-tucker/zola-clean-blog/README.md

 - To replace header images, add a new image to `static/img/$page-bg.jpg` where `$page` is one of `about`, `home`, `post` or `contact`.

-- To replace the copyright field, create your own `templates/index.html`:
+- To replace the copyright field, create your own `templates/index.html` to extend the template and add a `copyright` block:
 ```
 {% extends "themes/zola-clean-blog/templates/index.html" %}
 {% block copyright %}